ropensci/tinkr/tests/testthat/_snaps/to_md/to_md-works.md

   providing access to species traits data.

 - How to query the scientific literature and scientific open data repositories.
-This is the post you've just read!
+This is the post you’ve just read!

-That's a wrap!
-But now, don't *you* hesitate to explore our packages suite for your own needs, and to share about your use cases of rOpenSci packages as a birder or not via [our friendly discussion forum](https://discuss.ropensci.org/c/usecases)!
+That’s a wrap!
+But now, don’t *you* hesitate to explore our packages suite for your own needs, and to share about your use cases of rOpenSci packages as a birder or not via [our friendly discussion forum](https://discuss.ropensci.org/c/usecases)!
 Happy birding!